SFDO-Community-Sprints/Enhancements-to-NPSP-Email-Acknowledgement/README.md

 Product

-Allow the user to select additional email templates based on record type or a field on the Opportunity
+Allow the user to select additional email templates based on record type

+Allow admins to select a field on the Opportunity that controls which email template is sent

 Add a confirmation message (whether you are sending from an individual record or list view) that alerts prior to email send: "Your message will be send XX email addresses.
 Click OK to Confirm and send Message"